 If you’re missing documents or don’t meet the requirements, be ready to get denied the permit.

-Once you get your little plastic card, celebrate!
-The permit for permanent residence Germany has finally awarded you with lets you live and work in Germany for as long as you like.
+After several more weeks, you finally get your little plastic card, celebrate!
+The permit for permanent residence Germany has finally awarded you to live and work in Germany for as long as you like.
 Your permit is unlimited and won’t expire or need changing when you switch jobs.
 If you took the longer route and applied for the EU permit, you can now move to any other EU state.
 But if you live outside the EU for more than a year you may lose the permit.
 And you’ll want to stay on good terms with the local Foreigner’s Office, especially if you’re working towards citizenship.

 I hope this overview helped you to wrap your head around the different topics.
 Let me know in the comments if you have any remarks or questions.